top of page

 • If you need to wash your hair, do so the day before, but wash your hair first, then do your exfoliating.

 • Moisturise daily leading up to your tan, especially the evening prior to your appointment.
-Use a lot more than you normally would, and applying extra attention to any dry areas.
-This will be the last time you use any moisturiser until 24 hours after your spray tan appointment.
-DO NOT use moisturiser on your skin again prior to your spray tan appointment.
-(Avoid Olay & Dove products pre and post tan).
+Use a lot more than you normally would, pay extra attention to any dry areas.
+This will be the last time you use moisturiser until 24 hours after your appointment.
+(Avoid Palmolive, Olay & Dove products pre and post tan).

 THE DAY OF YOUR APPOINTMENT

-• Shower the morning of your appointment WITH WATER ONLY, and give your skin a very light exfoliation with an exfoliation mitt to ensure any product applied the day before is removed (ie any exfoliants and/or moisturiser that may be still sitting on top of the skin).
+• Shower the morning of your appointment WITH WATER ONLY, and give your skin a VERY LIGHT exfoliation to ensure any product applied the day before is removed (ie any exfoliants and/or moisturiser that may be still sitting on top of the skin).

-• IF YOU SHOWER BEFORE YOUR APPOINTMENT, YOU MUST ENSURE THIS SHOWER IS AT LEAST 3 HOURS BEFORE YOUR APPOINTMENT.
-Skin will absorb some water during both baths and showers, so you want to make sure the water has left your skin so it doesn't affect the absorption of the tan.
+• If you are showering closer to your appointment time, you must ensure this shower is AT LEAST 3 HOURS before having your tan.
+Skin will absorb some water during both baths and showers, so you want to make sure the water has left your skin otherwise it can affect the absorption of the tan.
 It also allows enough time for your skin's temperature & pH levels to return to normal.
-Your skins pH level needs to be at it's standard level of around pH5.5.
-The higher your skins’ pH is the more chance you have of the tan resulting in a golden or orange result.
+Your skins pH needs to be at it's standard level of around pH5.5.
+The higher your skins’ pH level is, the more chance you have of the tan resulting in a golden or orange result.

-• DO NOT use any soap or body wash during your shower on the day of your tan (even if your tan is an evening appointment), as these products can leave a barrier on your skin and prevent the full colour from developing.
+• DO NOT use any soap or body wash on the day of your tan (even if your tan is an evening appointment), as these products can leave a barrier on your skin and prevent the full colour from developing.

-• DO NOT wash your hair prior to your appointment.
-The products may leave a residue resulting in drip mark patterns where the product hasn't been washed off properly.
-If you absolutely must wash your hair the same day, you need to do so within 3 hours of your appointment time, and you also need to rinse really well and give a light exfoliation afterwards (with water only) to ensure that no product is left on the skin.
+• DO NOT wash your hair the same day as your appointment.
+Hair products may leave a streaky residue if the product isn't washed off properly.
+If you need to wash your hair before your appointment, do so within 3 hours of your appointment time, rinse really well and LIGHTLY exfoliate afterwards (with water only) to ensure that no product is left on the skin.
 Or wash over a sink or bath.
-You really need to be extra careful when it comes to washing your hair the same day as your spray tan appointment, it is not recommended.
+It is not recommended to wash your hair the same day as your tan as I can't guarantee an even result.

 • Be aware of any medication you may be taking.
 Ideally you shouldn’t have a spray tan for 4 weeks after completing a course of topical or oral antibiotics as they can stay in your system for quite a while.
-Certain medications and drugs can cause an imbalance which affects the way in which the DHA reacts with your skin and won’t allow the tan to develop as it would normally.
+Certain medications and drugs can cause an imbalance which affects the way in which the DHA reacts with your skin and prevents the tan developing as it would normally.

 THE SPRAY TANNING SESSION

 • Bring or wear comfortable, loose, dark clothing to your appointment.
-Bring thongs or slip on shoes to wear home.
 Avoid wearing tight fitting shoes or clothing (jeans, leggings, tight underwear) as it will mark your tan.
+Also be aware that singlet or tank top straps can leave marks, T -shirts are better!
+Wear thongs or slip on shoes to wear home.
 It is also preferable not to wear a bra afterwards so you avoid any strap marks.

 • You may like to bring a towel to sit on in the car.